 Tarsiers have sleeping sites and then they travel together with their group for around 30 minutes to foraging sites.
 As the morning approaches tarsiers sing, either in duet with their mate or in a group chorus in order to alert other groups that the territory is occupied.

 Tarsiers are extremely social and they spend their time in groups, playing, grooming, snuggling, and even intertwining their tails.

 A caring carnivores

 Tarsiers are carnivores and they feed mainly on flying insects such as moths, locusts, and cicadas.
 They catch prey in their long fingers and return to their perch to eat it.
 They often share food with the other members of their group.

 Little is confirmed regarding the lifespan of a tarsier but it is thought that in the wild the lifespan is between 2-12 years.

 Tarsiers love the gardens around Lembeh Resort and we are extremely lucky to spot them in the trees at sunset and sunrise as they set out and return from an evening of foraging.
 If you hear a distinctive bird-like singing, look up into the trees and you might spot one.

-The Tarsius tarsier is just one of several primate species which we have here in North Sulawesi.
-Join us for a trip to the Tangkoko National Park and you’ll see tarsiers and the endangered black macaque in their natural habitats.
+The Spectral tarsier is just one of several primate species which we have here in North Sulawesi.
+Join us for a trip to the Tangkoko National Park and you’ll have the opportunity to see tarsiers as well as the endangered black macaque in their natural habitats.